-- The retention of the significant environmental values of the area to the greatest extent practical. - The protection and enhancement of the ecological value of Poison Gully Creek . - A district open space (sporting precinct) is proposed to utilise the land at the old landfill site on Brand Road to meet existing and emerging community need. - A primary school is proposed to be co-located with the sporting precinct to create a combined education and sporting precinct within the area. - A proposed town park will provide both passive and active recreational opportunities in a central location in close proximity to the proposed activity centre and Forrestfield Train Station. - Where possible, existing roads have been re-purposed as part of the new development.
-The broader intention of the project is to frame roads with vegetation and provide longer vistas to conservation and public opens space areas to retain and build on the bush character of the locality. - The provision of an integrated cycle and pedestrian network throughout the precinct connecting to the Forrestfield Train Station via the town park and activity centre at the core of the Forrestfield North project area. - Repurposing of existing bridle trails either as part of environmental areas or the proposed public open space network.
-Additionally, the Structure Plan seeks to utilise the existing road network with a new TOD Connector road to ultimately connect Forrestfield North and Maida Vale South.
+- The retention of the significant environmental values of the area to the greatest extent practical. - The protection and enhancement of the ecological value of Poison Gully Creek. - A district open space (sporting precinct) is proposed to utilise the land at the old landfill site on Brand Road to meet existing and emerging community need. - A primary school is proposed to be co-located with the sporting precinct to create a combined education and sporting precinct within the area. - A proposed town park will provide both passive and active recreational opportunities in a central location in close proximity to the proposed activity centre Transit Oriented Development Precinct and Forrestfield High Wycombe Train Station. - Where possible, existing roads have been re-purposed as part of the new development.
+The broader intention of the project is to frame roads with vegetation and provide longer vistas to conservation and public opens space areas to retain and build on the bush character of the locality. - The provision of an integrated cycle and pedestrian network throughout the precinct connecting to the Forrestfield High Wycombe Train Station via the town park and activity centre Transit Oriented Development Precinct at the core of the Forrestfield North High Wycombe South project area. - Repurposing of existing bridle trails either as part of environmental areas or the proposed public open space network.
+Additionally, the Structure Plan seeks to utilise the existing road network with a new TOD Connector road to ultimately connect Forrestfield North High Wycombe South and Maida Vale South. - The new road network also includes a neighbourhood connector link from Brae Road to Milner Road that links to the existing alignment of Raven Street and to the Transit Oriented Precinct and High Wycombe Train Station beyond. - An integrated approach to bushfire management with perimeter roads proposed at the interface with both external and internal bushfire prone vegetation where possible. - The delivery of an appropriate interface to the Forrestfield / High Wycombe Light Industrial Area on the western side of Sultana Road West.

-- An integrated approach to bushfire management with perimeter roads proposed at the interface with both external and internal bushfire prone vegetation where possible. - The delivery of an appropriate interface to the Forrestfield / High Wycombe Light Industrial Area on the western side of Sultana Road West. - Co-location of drainage areas with public open space and in some instances the use of underground storage due to size limitations and the need to manage potential impacts on the future urban form. - Responding appropriately to noise and vibration from road traffic, Perth Airport, Forrestfield Train Station and nearby freight rail with treatments and notification requirements identified for implementation. - The delivery of an approporiate interface to the Forrestfield Station Transit Oriented Development Precinct to the west of the residential precinct.
+- Co-location of drainage areas with public open space and in some instances the use of underground storage due to size limitations and the need to manage potential impacts on future urban form. - Responding appropriately to noise and vibration from road traffic, Perth Airport, Forrestfield High Wycombe Train Station and nearby freight rail with treatments and notification requirements identified for implementation. - The delivery of an appropriate appropriate interface to the Forrestfield North High Wycombe Transit Oriented Development Precinct to the west of the residential precinct.